svbygoibear/hermes-crypto-core/README.md

 This is an API with all the functionality necessary to run.
 It follows some `REST`-like principles, and the API itself is split into domains:

 #### Users
-The `users` API focusses on all functions relating to users and their votes.
+The `users` API focuses on all functions relating to users and their votes.
 Since user and vote entities are tied together, they are both represented by this API together.

 #### Coins
 The `coins` API is centered around...
 You guessed it!
 Coin prices.
 This gives us the ability to swap out our 3rd party APIs easily by exposing a set of our own endpoints to our F/E client.